NishantMalik360/NishantMalik360/README.md

 👋 Hi, I'm Nishant Malik!

-🎓 Currently pursuing a B.Sc. in Data Science and Applications at IIT Madras.
+🎓 Currently pursuing a BS in Data Science and Applications at IIT Madras.
 💻 Aspiring web developer with a passion for coding and learning new technologies.
 📚 Enthusiastic about transforming data into actionable insights.
 🚀 Always eager to collaborate on innovative projects and expand my skill set.